DannickBedard/mySetup.nvim/README.md

 <leader>fr  -> Resume last search

-<leader>ps  -> Find open telescope searching for word under cusor.
+<leader>fs  -> (find string) Find open telescope searching for word under cusor.
 Than you can filter by file name

-<leader>pws  -> Open grep search then output to telescope searching for grep result.
+<leader>fw  -> (find word) Open grep search then output to telescope searching for grep result.
 Than you can filter by file name
-<leader>pWs  -> Open grep search then output to telescope searching for grep result.
+<leader>fW  -> (find WORD) Open grep search then output to telescope searching for grep result.
 Than you can filter by file name

 ## Harpoon